vaidashi/career-development-curriculum/module_four/guidelines_for_peer_groups.md

 * Share your barriers with your group as you come across them so that they can help you move past them

 ## How to utilize your coaches:
+You'll meet with your coach each Tuesday from 1-2pm.
+Your coach can also be available for questions outside of that time on Slack or during another agreed-upon time.
+* DTR with your coach to set clear expectations on what your group and the coach will work on together and how you appreciate feedback
 * Keep them updated.
 Let them know your needs at any given time -- what questions do you have?
 Where is your group getting stuck?
 What advice do you need?
 * Create an agenda for your meetings with them so that you can maximize time.
 Send this agenda to them ahead of time.
 * Share your action steps and accountability metrics with them so that they can help support these with follow-up